How can I find work if I don’t speak English well?

 You can speak to an employment counsellor to find out about job opportunities.
 Employment counsellors can also help you create a resume, write a cover letter, or practice for job interviews.
 You can request an appointment with an employment counsellor through Employment Ontario.

-Settlement agencies also have workers that can help you with looking for a job.
-Settlement agencies provide services to newcomers including workshops or one-on-one counselling on how to look for jobs.
+Settlement agencies also have workers who can help you find a job.
+Settlement agencies provide services to newcomers, including workshops or one-on-one counselling on how to look for jobs.
 Find a settlement agency in your area and contact them for more information.

 For More Information

-• Prepare to Work in Canada - A guide to working in Canada, with information on how to get your credentials assessed, improve your English and French, and get help finding a job.
+• Look for jobs in Canada - A guide to working in Canada, with information on how to get your credentials assessed, improve your English and French, and get help finding a job.
 Information from the Government of Canada.